whatsupmailbox/whatsupmailbox.github.io/_posts/2017-05-03-Trendy-Butler-Mens-Clothing-Subscription-May-2017-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This month's package brought items that were both amazing!
-The shirt and sweater came at a perfect time as my husband will be travelling for business and in need of business casual shirts, and a sweater for the actual travel.
+The shirt and sweater came at a perfect time as my husband will be traveling for business and in need of business casual shirts, and a sweater for the actual travel.
 If my husband saw these items in a store, he would buy it in a heartbeat, that's how spot on their styling was this month!
 If you're a current subscriber, be sure to communicate with them what your needs are or if you have a certain request, they're very good at listening and trying their best to style your package to your liking, so don't be shy!
 My husband is super duper trooper happy with this month's styling, but then again they've never disappoint.
 Looking forward to next month's package, stay tuned for that review!

 If you haven't subscribed yet, you can get $10 off your first package [through this link](http://trendybutlers.com/l/B9A76CA0/){:target="_blank"} with coupon code **STYLEU10**!